CHURCHES in Elk Grove

 In 1944, the Church became self-supporting and no longer was considered a mission station.
 At this time the Church as renamed Zion Evangelical Church of Point Pleasant.
 At a meeting of the General Conference held in Johnstown, Penn in 1946, the Evangelical Church and the united Brethren Church merged.
 From this time, the church was named Zion Evangelical United Brethren Church of Point Pleasant.

 The lot on the north side of the church, that held the Pt.
 Pleasant General Store, was acquired from W. C. Schmidt and the building was moved to the Art Schmidt ranch.
 On this lot, in 1971, the Memorial Hall was built and dedicated.

 In 1998, the Church purchased 10.7 acres to the north of Memorial Hall for expansion.
 This was about half of what had been the Christopher & Magdalena Buscher ranch since about 1900.
 In 2004 a seven member building committee was organized to study the feasibility of building on the property to meet the needs of the growing congregation and serve the needs of the local community.
 It was determined that was a need for a Ministry Center to be built.

-In 2019, there are ??? members in the Church.
 The 1941 church building is used for traditional services, weddings, funerals and smaller services while the ministry center is used for contemporary services and larger functions.

 1913 – Florin Japanese Methodist Church